…We are rushed into theatre. I am surrounded by people. It feels chaotic. Panic.

 I desperately ask: “how is he”.
 Hubby said: “he looks just like me” – I don’t think he was thinking straight!
 “What?
 I want to know if he’s alive!”
 Hubby said: “oh yes, he is fine”.

 Relief and desperation to see my tiny bundle overwhelms me.
 I have to wait.
-I have another job to do.
+There is one more job to do.

 I am told to push again.
 I decide I have had enough and refuse……”no way, I won’t do it” *** in the manner of a tantrum throwing and unreasonable threenager ***